srethinam/property-app/README.md

 # property-app

 #Done
+1. Swift 4
-1. JSON Parsing
+2. JSON Parsing
-2. Populate UI using json data
+3. Populate UI using json data
+4. Alamofire, MBProgressHUD frameworks used in this project via Cocoapads
+5. Implemented lazy loading for loading images
+6. Used UISplitViewController for master and detail view and it can be viewable in iPad and iPhone Plus devices

 #To-doapp
-1. Loading bar to be shown untill loading actual image
-2. Mark-down comments to be done with Jazzy tool
+1. Mark-down comments to be done with Jazzy tool
-3. Standard/premium listing
+2. Standard/premium listing
-4. Bug fixes